-Agency responsible for implementation of Agency Responsible for Monitoring No. Environmental/Social Issue Mitigation Measures mitigation measures Monitoring Indicators harmonious use of water in the project sites.
-06 Potential reduction in downstream flows. a.
+Agency responsible for Agency Responsible for Na implementation of Manitarina Indiantara Monitoring NO. Environmental/Social Issue Witigation Weasures mitigation measures Monitoring Indicators harmonious use of water in the 06 Potential reduction in downstream flows. a.
 MEF assessments undertaken; and b.
 Water needs established.
 Department of Water for Production-MWE a.
 Reports on MEF in place in the projects. b.
 Reports on water needs assessments for the sites established.
 Dept. of Water for Production.
 07. Sedimentation and siltation of the water courses. a.
 Restricting vegetation clearance to sites for project works; and b.
 Full sites restoration after works.
 Department of Water for Production-MWE a.
 Sites fully restored and re-vegetated after works.
 Dept. of Water for Production, DEOs NEMA 08.
-Security risks, thefts, and possible vandalism on project facilities and installations.
+Security risks, thefts, and possible vandalism on project facilities and installations. a.
 Instituting adequate security measures at the site i.e. recording visitors to the site, fencing off construction sites and collaboration with area local leaders. a.
 Contractors b.
 Area local security agencies (police and LCs). a.
 Measures for security instituted in the project (register for visitors, fencing of site etc.).
 DEOs, CDOs, Probation Officers, MWE Safeguards Officials, Resident Engineers, 05.
-HIV/AIDS risks. a.
+HIV/AIDS risks.
 Working areas HIV/AIDS service providers to conduct sensitization and awareness campaigns, issuing condoms and conducting VCT services.
 Contractors, MWE Safeguards officials. a.
 HIV/AIDS sensitization measures in place.
 DEOs, CDOs, Probation Officers, MWE Safeguards Officials, Resident Engineers, MoGLSD 06.
 Issues of child labor in rice irrigated fields. a.
 Ensuring contractors do not employ children on the sites. b.
 WUA to check employment issues on the sites. c.
 District labor officers.
 Contractors a.
 Clear guide on recruitment of labor as per contractors' labor policy.
 DEOs, CDOs, Probation Officers, MWE Safeguards Officials, Resident Engineers, 07.
 Diseases incidences WUA to sensitize communities on WASH DEOs, Ministry of Water Engineers.
 Plan for sensitization by the WUA on WASH WUA, Public Health Officials, DEOs

-Agency responsible for Agency Responsible for implementation of Monitoring No. Environmental/Social Issue Mitigation Measures mitigation measures Monitoring Indicators 08.
-Potential risks of bird Bird nuisance is anticipated from Farmers, District Agricultural conflicts. rice fields and sometimes farmers Officers, engage in poisoning of birds.
-DEOs NEMA MoGLSD В. Impacts relating to the const ruction of access roads 01.
-Land uptake impacts 5 a.
+Agency responsible for implementation of Agency Responsible for Monitoring No. Environmental/Social Issue Mitigation Measures mitigation measures Monitoring Indicators 08.
+Potential risks of bird conflicts.
+Bird nuisance is anticipated from rice fields and sometimes farmers engage in poisoning of birds.
+Farmers, District Agricultural Officers, DEOs NEMA MoGLSD В. Impacts relating to the construction of access roads 01.
+Land uptake impacts a.
+Compensation for any land uptake needs and construction materials.
+MWE Engineers and Safeguards Staff, Contractors. a.
 Road designs in place; b.
 PAPs details in place; and c.
-RAP process for DEOs and CDOs, MoLHUD compensation in place 02.
+RAP process for compensation in place DEOs and CDOs, MoLHUD 02.
 Loss of roadside vegetation and crops. a.
 Keep the road works within the existing alignment, Contractors a.
 Road designs in place b.
 Replanting to compensate for lost vegetation.
 NEMA and DEOs 03.
 Borrow pits related impacts. a.
 Compensation of construction materials. b.
 Restoration of the sites after extraction of construction materials.
 Contractors a.
 Restoration plans in place, b.
-RAP process for compensation in place NEMA and DEOs MoLHUD C. Construction of offices blocks 5 · · 01.
-Loss of land to the office infrastructure. a.
-Office structures to be built on Local Government owned lands; a. b.
+RAP process for compensation in place NEMA and DEOs MoLHUD c.
+Construction of offices blocks 01.
+Loss of land to the office infrastructure.
+Office structures to be built on Local Government owned lands; а.
 Evidence of land ownership in place; and CDOs and DEOs.